 Purchased software and costs directly associated with the internal development of computer software are capitalised as intangible assets where the software is an identifiable asset controlled by the Society which will generate future economic benefits and where costs can be reliably measured.
 Costs incurred to establish technological feasibility or to maintain existing levels of performance are recognised as an expense as incurred.
-The costs are capitalised on the acquisition date.
+The implementation costs are capitalised on the payment date.
+The license fee is paid in instalments, the licence fees are capitalised from the date the application comes into use.
+The Society recognises a liability for the obligation to pay the instalments as well.
+This liability is is initially measured at the present value of the future payments discounted at a market rate and is subsequently measured at amortised cost.